blinkinglight/laravel-nestedset/UPGRADE.markdown

 ### Upgrading from 4.0 to 4.1

-Nested sets feature has been moved to trait `blinkinglight\Nestedset\NodeTrait`, but old `blinkinglight\Nestedset\Node` class is still available.
+Nested sets feature has been moved to trait `Blinkinglight\Nestedset\NodeTrait`, but old `Blinkinglight\Nestedset\Node` class is still available.

 Some methods on trait were renamed (see changelog), but still available on legacy node class.